kubernetes-retired/service-catalog/docs/BUILD_SYSTEM.md

   the Go binary name, Go version and GOPATH) and macros to automate common functionality.
 These macros include but are not limited to:
-    - Determining whether a docker push should be executed based on parameters in the subdirectory's Makefile.
+    - Determining whether a docker push should be executed based on parameters in the subdirectory's `Makefile`.
 If so, executing the push
     - Determining whether a docker-container-based binary build should be executed based on parameters in the subdirectory's `Makefile`.
 If so, executing the container-based build in the subdirectory's `Makefile`